How to Become an APRN

 DNP Degree

-Prospective APRNs can enroll in a DNP program instead of an MSN.
-While MSN and DNP programs are somewhat similar, DNP graduates can have higher earning potential, increased responsibility, and an expanded nursing leadership role.
+Prospective APRNs can also enroll in DNP programs.
+While MSNs and DNPs share some similarities, DNP graduates can have higher earning potential, increased responsibility, and an expanded nursing leadership role.

 - Admission Requirements: BSN; minimum 3.0 GPA; active RN license; one year or more of clinical experience